 - a.
 Choices are qualitatively defined using specific criteria aligned with key attributes- Likert scales that have an agree/disagree scale are widely used in education and social sciences (DeVellis, 2016).
 An agree, disagree scale is a range of answer options that go from strongly agree to strongly disagree.
-It allows respondents to answer more precisely and it provides a more nuanced survey responses to analyze.
-Since each survey item is directly related to teacher behaviors from the InTASC standards, research has shown that this item specificity are much less prone to response bias towards default agreement (DeVellis, 2016; Groves et al., 2011; Saris, et al., 2010).
-Each of following features of agree/disagree Likert scales was implemented for the principal survey items (indicators): - 1.
-All survey items started with a positively worded declarative statement - 2.
+It allows respondents to answer more precisely and it provides more nuanced survey responses to analyze.
+Since each survey item is directly related to teacher behaviors from the InTASC standards, research has shown that this item specificity is much less prone to response bias towards default agreement (DeVellis, 2016; Groves et al., 2011; Saris, et al., 2010).
+Each of following features of agree/disagree Likert scales was implemented for the completer survey items (indicators): - 1.
+All survey items started with a positively worded declarative statement. - 2.
 All survey items had an ordered continuum of response options that are directly associated with each declarative statement. - 3.
-A survey response options were balanced between positive and negative response choices, with no neutral choice - 4.
-All survey response options were qualitatively labeled (e.g., strongly agree, agree, disagree, strongly disagree). - Quantitative values were assigned to each of the qualitative labels (4- strongly agree, 3- agree, 2- disagree, 1- strongly disagree) (DaVallia, 2016; Graves et al., 2011; Saria, et al., 2010)

-(DeVellis, 2016; Groves et al., 2011; Saris, et al., 2010).
+Survey response options were balanced between positive and negative response choices, with no neutral choice. - 4.
+All survey response options were qualitatively labeled (e.g., strongly agree, agree, disagree, strongly disagree). - 5.
+Quantitative values were assigned to each of the qualitative labels (4- strongly agree, 3- agree, 2- disagree, 1- strongly disagree) (DeVellis, 2016; Groves et al., 2011; Saris, et al., 2010). - b.

-- b.
 Feedback provided to EPP is actionable- Feedback from this instrument is triangulated with the principal, end of program, and mentor teacher survey to provide increased credibility of the results.
-The data from the principal survey cannot be disaggregated by specific program if more than one ETSU graduate is evaluated at the same time.
-Thus, data in that scenario will be globally evaluated.
 All four survey instruments use the same teacher behavior prompts (declarative statement) so data can be analyzed from multiple perspectives by the EPP. - c.
-EPP provides evidence that questions are piloted prior to use- The CAEP leadership developed a scoring criterion in conjunction with based on two focus groups and field pretests with LEA partners, both of which took place in the spring of 2018 (Groves et al., 2011).
+EPP provides evidence that questions are piloted prior to use- The CAEP leadership developed a scoring criterion in conjunction based on two focus groups and field pretests with LEA partners, both of which took place in the spring of 2018 (Groves et al., 2011).
 The field pre-tests were completed by selected LEA partners prior to their participation in the on-campus focus group.
-In addition, all member of the CAEP team piloted and provided feedback on the principal survey prior to use.
+In addition, all members of the CAEP team piloted and provided feedback on the completer survey prior to use.